mickymacirl/CI-P2-Fruit/TESTING.md

 1. Open the corresponding browser and open the Match 2 Fruit Game website.
 2. Navigate to the Game page.
-3. Disable the Javascript function using the corresponding method in the chosen browser.
+3. Disable the JavaScript function using the corresponding method in the chosen browser.

 **Expected:**